JeremieLitzler/journal/docs/2023/01/winter-vegetables-in-january-charles-dowding/README.md

 tag:
   - Charles Dowding
   - No Dig
-  - January
+  - In January
 ---

 ![Spinach under a tunnel](/images/2023-01-10-spinach-under-a-tunnel.jpg 'Credits: image taken from Charles Dowding’s vlog')

 In January, Charles explains what he does and what grows in his garden.

 Thanks to Charles Dowding for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Charles Dowding's channel.

 <!-- more -->